-Any employer who makes use of University facilities or services must agree to abide by this policy and, if interviewing students, to talk in good faith with students who have been selected for an interview and to refrain from questioning students regarding the above protected classifications.
+Any employer who makes use of University facilities or services must agree to abide by this policy.
+If interviewing students, employers must speak to student interviewees in good faith and to refrain from questioning students regarding the above protected classifications.

 The Center for Career Development (CCD) adheres to the National Association of Colleges and Employers (NACE) policy on recruiting that requires all recruiting activity (including all presentations, interview sessions, and employer-sponsored events on- or off-campus) to be alcohol-free.